Restricted volumes and divisorial Zariski decompositions: Restricted volumes and Zariski decompositions

-The main purpose in this section is to prove Theorem \ref{MaB}.
-In this section, we assume $D$ is big.
-We begin to prepare for the proof of Theorem \ref{MaB}.
-Consider the divisorial Zariski decomposition $D = P+N$ of $D$.
-Since $D$ is big, the divisorial Zariski decomposition coincide with the $\sigma$-decomposition.
-Note that $\mathbb{B}_{+}(D) = \mathbb{B}_{+}(P) $ and $\mathrm{Supp}(N) \subseteq \mathbb{B}_{+}(D)$.
-The following proposition shows that the restricted volume of $D$ can be computed by the positive part $P$. \begin{prop} Let $W\subseteq X$ be an irreducible subvariety which is not contained in $\mathbb{B}_{+}(D)$.
-Then the equality $\V{W} (D) = \V{W} (P)$ holds. \end{prop}
+The main aim in this section is to prove Theorem \ref{ main}.
+Throughout this section, let $D$ be a big divisor on a smooth projective variety $X$ of dimension $n$.
+Then we consider the divisorial Zariski decomposition $D = P+N$ of $D$.
+We first establish Proposition \ref{ com-posi} for the proof of Theorem \ref{ main}.
+This proposition asserts that the restricted volume of $D$ can be computed with the positive part $P$.